davidainslie/play-scala-mongo-casbah-salat-kissthinker/README.md

 and as with BDD/TDD applications, you should only code what you need (and so long as your code adheres to all necessary standards/idioms, future amendments should be straight forward).

 When running a "spec", Play is in "test" mode and so will use the configuration file "application.test.conf".
+Note that this configuation file is actually picked up by "Global", a simple customisation of Play's "GlobalSettings".

 The next mixin to the example is "MongoEmbedded".
 This trait extends "com.github.simplyscala.MongoEmbedDatabase" and essentially provides a DSL for your example.